baricadr/baricadr/README.md

 The remote is considered to be a full remote backup of the data (but other use cases are possible).

-It is a prototype and not yet ready for production.

-It was originally designed for the BBRIC/BARIC CATI at INRA, with the AgroDataRing project.
+It was originally designed for the [BARIC CATI](https://www.cesgo.org/catibaric/) at INRAE, with the [AgroDataRing](https://datapartage.inrae.fr/Gerer/Stocker-les-donnees/AgroDataRing) project.

 ## Running it with Docker